Site Navigation

 • Replace "New Nav Header" with the text you want to use for the header.

-• Drag a Page Block onto the Nav Header Block to associate it with that header.
+• Drag a Page Block, Custom URL Block or Subdomain Block onto the Nav Header Block to associate it with that header.

 The toolbar presents two options.